About our Stem Program

 When you enter a computer science classroom you may find students:

-Working together to solve problems
+Working together to solve problems and troubleshoot code

 Writing code and adapting existing code to their own projects